andreas00e/mri-inr/README.md

 # mri-inr

-This is the directory for the Applied Deep Learning in Medicine practical
+This is the directory for the Applied Deep Learning in Medicine practical.

+Group: